ohhblackhawk/redesign-webpage/README.md

 # Redesign of SmartLight.ai's Website: A Case Study
 ### Why
 For many startups, it is top priority for more time to be allocated to the research and development of the product.
-As a result of this, this could mean that there is less time spent on other aspects, for instance the website.
+Other areas of the business can be neglec

-First impressions count, especially for startups looking to seek out potential investors.
-With first point aside from pitching, being the website.
+**First impressions count**, especially for businesses looking to seek out potential investors.
+With first point typically being the website.
+A good website can reinforce the positive ideas an investor has about the business, whilst a bad website further negatively impacts the busienss.

 For Sept 2024 mobile devices make up **61.72%** of internet traffic, whilst desktops fall short with **36.29%** *Statcounter (2024)*